 Autumn Statement 2023: Government Announces Merger of R&D Tax Schemes

-In yesterday’s Autumn Statement, Chancellor Jeremy Hunt confirmed the government will merge SME R&D Tax Relief for profitable and non-R&D intensive unprofitable businesses and the Research and Development Expenditure Credit (RDEC) into a single scheme.
+In yesterday’s Autumn Statement, Chancellor Jeremy Hunt confirmed the government will merge SME R&D Tax Relief and the Research and Development Expenditure Credit (RDEC) into a single scheme.

-This move represents one of the most significant changes to R&D Tax Relief in its 23-year history and follows a series of major reforms implemented over the last 12 months.
+The merger is one of the biggest changes in R&D Tax Relief‘s 23-year history and follows a range of other major reforms implemented over the last 12 months.

 Here are the key things you need to know about this watershed news and what it means for your future claims.